-Rainbow paint and feather boas at the ready – it’s time to prep for Pride season.
-From queer capital San Francisco to non-stop party town NOLA, 2018’s stateside festivities are set to be bigger and bolder than ever.
+Rainbow paint and feather boas at the ready – it’s time for Pride season.
+From queer capital San Francisco to non-stop party town NOLA, stateside festivities are big, bold affairs.

 Celebrate Pride in style in these LGBTIQ-friendly cities, as recommended by our Lonely Planet Locals.